Visiting Health Care College West Jutland

 To get from Billund to Herning or Holstebro using public transportation, you should

 - Head out of the terminal and find the bus stops.
-They are just to the left of the one and only terminal exit.
-Please see this Street View photo for help.
+They are just to the left of the terminal exit.

 - Find the holding spot for the bus 119.